 When the team receives applications for Project SEARCH, the names must be provided to VR.
 This allows VR time to complete applications on those not already receiving VR services.

 The Project SEARCH team interviews the applicants using a rubric system to determine whom will be offered an internship at the host business.
-When VR has not yet determined a student's eligibility for VR services, the student may be selected for Project SEARCH, depending on the VR eligibility decision.
+When VR has not yet determined a student's eligibility for VR services, the student may be selected for Project SEARCH, pending a VR eligibility decision.

-For additional information on Asset Discovery, Skills Training, and Project SEARCH Job Placement, see VR-SFP Chapter 16: Project SEARCH.
+.

 C-422-4: Asset Discovery